YodasMyDad/ZauberCMS/ReadMe.md

 ## Getting Started Video

 This video shows building a very simple site from scratch, hopefully you'll see how easy it is!
+This is an older version of the CMS and some of the services have changed, but the concepts are the same.

 [![Starter Site Build YouTube Video](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FVr2cbdfxDGZK1u2Fd59w%2Fuploads%2FPInFco2RCtXOrEN3hFVY%2Fgetting-started.png?alt=media&token=58bcda5e-0cf8-4789-b797-fb0f85a174b4)](https://www.youtube.com/watch?v=BvULaHbiIEU)